informatics-isi-edu/volspy/README.md

 Do not be alarmed by the copious diagnostic outputs streaming out on the console.
 Did we mention this is experimental code?

+### Environment Parameters

+Several environment variables can be set to modify the behavior of the `volspy-viewer` tool on a run-by-run basis:

+- `ZYX_SLICE` selects a grid-aligned region of interest to view from the original image grid, e.g. `0:10,100:200,50:800` selects a region of interest where Z<10, 100<=Y<200, and 50<=X<800.
+(Default slice contains the whole image.)
+- `ZYX_VIEW_GRID` changes the desired rendering grid spacing.
+Set a preferred ZYX micron spacing, e.g. `0.5,0.5,0.5` which the program will try to approximate using integer bin-averaging of source voxels but it will only reduce grid resolution and never increase it.
+NOTE: Y and X values should be equal to avoid artifacts with current renderer.
+(Default grid is 0.25, 0.25, 0.25 micron.)
+- `MAX_3D_TEXTURE_WIDTH` sets a limit to the per-dimension size of the volume cube loaded into an OpenGL texture.
+If the viewing grid is too large to fit, it will be bin-averaged by factors of 2 into a multi-resolution pyramid with limited pan/zoom control in the viewing application to load different subsets of data onto the GPU.
+(Default is `768`.)
+- `ZNOISE_PERCENTILE` enables a sensor noise estimation by calculating the Nth percentile value along the Z axis, e.g. `ZNOISE_PERCENTILE_5` estimates a 2D noise image as the 5th percentile value across the Z stack, and subtracts that noise image from every slice in the stack as a pre-filtering step. *WARNING*: use of this feature causes the entire image to be loaded into RAM, causing a significantly higher minimum RAM size for runs with large input images.
+(Default is no noise estimate.)
+  - `ZNOISE_ZERO_LEVEL` controls a lower value clamp for the pre-filtered data when percentile filtering is enabled.
+(Default is `0`.)

+The `ZYX_SLICE`, `ZYX_VIEW_GRID`, and `MAX_3D_TEXTURE_WIDTH` parameters have different but inter-related effects on the scope of the volumetric visualization.

+1. The `ZYX_VIEW_GRID` can control down-sampling of voxels in arbitrary integer ratios, e.g. to set a preferred grid resolution that can differentiate features of a given size without wasting additional storage space on irrelevant small-scale details.
+This can save overall RAM required to store the processed volume data by reducing the global image size.
+The down-sampling occurs incrementally as each sub-block is processed by the block-decomposed processing pipeline.
+1. The `ZYX_SLICE` can arbitrarily discard voxels and thus reduce the final volume size, though discarded voxels may be temporarily present in RAM and require additional memory allocation at that time.
+1. The `MAX_3D_TEXTURE_WIDTH` can avoid allocating oversized OpenGL 3D textures which would either cause a runtime error or unacceptable performance on a given hardware implementation.
+This can save overall texture RAM required to store the volume data on the GPU, but actually increases the host RAM requirements since it generates a multi-resolution pyramid on the host from which different 3D texture blocks are retrieved dynamically.

 ## Help and Contact

 Please direct questions and comments to the [project issue